Privacy and the Government

 How it Affects Us

 With this information being sold, it can affect me as well as my loved ones in various ways.
 Our information can be put out on the web for strangers to find and use.
 Sadly, in most people's cases including young adults around the same age, who have barely started their journey independently, already have a digital footprint as well as other personal information out there.
 A digital footprint is no joke and with social media, many feel way too comfortable either posting private or inappropriate information that can have a larger affect on their lives later.
 For example, Tweeting your current location, or where you have been, or like to go.
 Though an innocent act, it can make you an easy target for trafficking, stalking, or anything else along those lines.
-I especially try to stress this to my younger sisters,
+I especially try to stress this to my younger sisters, being that the internet can be confusing and take advantage of those young in age.
+I feel the internet is hard enough as it is for me to figure out and navigate, let alone them.
+So not only are these social media apps making money off of selling our personal information but profiting off of and allowing dangerous situations like this to occur, when they allow predators online and target a young demographic.

 What Should the Government be Doing?